 - There is no chance for the user to forget files to encrypt.
 This is important because the user may forget to encrypt some sensitive files.

-- Instant data destruction, the user can simply destroy the encryption keys so the encrypted data becomes useless.
-However, if this is your concern, destroying the physical media is preferred.
+- Instant data destruction, the user can simply destroy the encryption keys, so the encrypted data becomes useless.
+However, if this is your concern, destroy physical media is the best option.

 Most of the full disk encryption programs are vulnerable to many attacks like:

-If your password that is used for decryption is not strong enough, the attacker may brute force your password and find your password easily.
+If the decryption password is not strong enough, the attacker may brute force your password and find your password easily.

-Another risky issue which is data tampering, so if the attacker tampers your encrypted data, your data would be decrypted to useless random data.
+Another risky issue is data tampering, so if the attacker tampers your encrypted data, your data will become useless.